← Learn · Therapy Progress · 9 min read

 Recording with consent

-• Opens the door to safer alternatives if full recording is not comfortable.
+- Opens the door to safer alternatives if full recording isn't comfortable.

-If your therapist says no, that does not mean your need to remember is unreasonable.
-It may mean they are protecting the therapy space, their practice policies, your privacy, or both.
+If your therapist says no, that doesn't mean your need to remember is unreasonable.
+It may mean they're protecting the therapy space, their practice policies, your privacy, or all three.

 What to ask your therapist instead

-You do not have to make the request perfectly.
+You don't have to make the request perfectly.
 A clear, respectful question is enough.

 Questions to ask before recording

-• If recording the full session is not comfortable, could we spend the last few minutes making a short recap together?
+- If recording the full session isn't comfortable, could we spend the last few minutes making a short recap together?

 These questions keep the conversation centered on the real need: remembering therapy, not catching anyone off guard.